EricssonResearch/scott-eu/phantomx_pincher_arm_vrep_controller/README.md

 ###Notes###

-1 - Please look at the code if you want to understand how the plugin works, it should be self-explaining for people who know well about vrep and ros\_control, and it is well commented for the others.
-The main "trick" is in function "bool ROS\_server::initialize()" in file vrepControl\_server.cpp.
+1 - Please look at the code if you want to understand how the node works, it should be self-explaining for people who know well about vrep and ros\_control, and it is well commented for the others.

-2 - The V-REP plugin used on vrepControl\_plugin files is an old version.
-So it would be nice to update the plugin and try to add some LUA functions to be the read and write robot's functions thus wholly decoupling the c++ code from the robot.

-3 - The joint names are hard coded and this is not a good practice.
+2 - The urdf joint names are hard coded and this is not a good practice.
 It would be good solution to read the joints names and types from the parameter server.

+3 - This controller interface uses vrep remote api to comunicate.